• Skip to primary navigation

 • Nuts - We also love toasted hazelnuts and walnuts.

-• Herbs - Add Italian seasoning, pepper, or some of our favorite blends (use code PANTRY for discount).
+• Herbs - Add our Homemade Italian seasoning, pepper, or some of our favorite blends (use code PANTRY for discount).

-• Sweet - Drizzle the pecans with maple syrup or add brown sugar or cinnamon to make these pecans extra sweet.
+• Sweet - Try our Maple Candied Pecans or add brown sugar or cinnamon to make these pecans extra sweet.

 • Chocolate dipped pecans - Dip these pecans in chocolate for an extra sweet treat.